auroris/SoulmaskCodec/README.md

 Pure-JS toolkit for Soulmask save files.
 The core is a codec for `actor_data` property streams in Soulmask's `world.db` (Unreal Engine 4.27 `FPropertyTag` wire format).
-Around that core sits a growing set of scripts for dumping, editing, and re-importing whole saves.

-- Zero runtime dependencies in the codec itself (`src/`).
+- Zero runtime dependencies in the codec (`src/`).
-- Round-trip byte-identical against every actor in test saves (run `npm test` with your own `world.db` to verify).
+- Round-trip byte-identical against every actor in test saves (run `npm test -- "path/to/world.db"`).
 - Decode bytes to JS objects, edit, re-encode.
 Or convert to/from JSON for text-based editing and diffing.
 - Optional translation tables map Soulmask's internal class names and IDs to